 Jispa to Leh Distance

-Total distance between Jispa and Leh is about 335 kilometers.
-This journey may very well take you at least 10-11 hours with breaks limited to minimum.
+The total distance between Jispa and Leh is about 335 kilometers.
+This journey may very well take you at least 10-11 hours with breaks limited to a minimum.

 Jispa to Leh in One Day

-Planning a trip to Ladakh?
-Got questions or need any help?
-Feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the travelogue, pictures, and information on traveling from Jispa to Pang were of help.
+If you have any questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be happy to answer.